telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimePicker.md

                 a direct object reference via the SharedCalendar property.

-###  SharedCalendar `RadCalendar`
+###  SharedTimeView `RadTimeView`

-Gets or sets the reference to the calendar that will be used for picking dates.
+Gets or sets the reference to the timeview that will be used for picking time.
-            This property allows you to configure several datepickers to use a single RadCalendar instance.
+            This property allows you to configure several datetimepickers to use a single RadTimeView instance.

 #### Remarks
 This property is not accessible from the VS.NET designer and you will have to
                 set it from the code-behind.
-It should be used when the shared calendar instance is in another naming container or is created dynamically at runtime.
+It should be used when the shared timeview instance is in another naming container or is created dynamically at runtime.

-###  FocusedDate `DateTime`

-Gets or sets the date that the
-            Calendar uses for
-            focusing itself whenever the
-            RadDateInput component of
-            the RadDatePicker is
-            empty.

-###  RenderMode `RenderMode`

-Sets the render mode of the RadDatePicker and its child controls

-###  Width `Unit`
+###  SharedTimeViewID `RadTimeView`

-Gets or sets the width of the datepicker in pixels.
+Gets or sets the ID of the timeview that will be used for picking time.
+This
+            property allows you to configure several datetimepickers to use a single RadTimeView instance.

+#### Remarks
+RadDateTimePicker will look for the RadTimeView instance in a way similar to how
+                ASP.NET validators work.
+It will not go beyond the current naming container which means that you will not be able to configure a timeview that is inside a control in another naming container.
+You can still share a timeview, but you will have to pass a direct object reference via the SharedTimeView property.

 ###  ShowAnimation `CalendarAnimationSettings`

 Gets the settings associated with showing the  its popup controls.

-###  HideAnimation `CalendarAnimationSettings`

-Gets the settings associated with hiding the  its popup controls.

-###  EnableAriaSupport `Boolean`

-When set to true enables support for WAI-ARIA

-###  ClientEvents `DatePickerClientEvents`

-Gets or sets an instance of
-            DatePickerClientEvents
-            class which defines the JavaScript functions (client-side event handlers) that are invoked when specific client-side events are raised.

-###  Overlay `Boolean`

-Gets or sets a value indicating whether the picker will create an overlay element to ensure popups are over a flash element or Java applet.

-###  RegisterWithScriptManager `Boolean`
+###  ShowPopupOnFocus `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets whether the popup control (Calendar or TimeView) is displayed when the DateInput textbox is focused.

-#### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

 ###  Skin `String`